Agricultural Sciences & Natural Resources Animal Science

 This document represents a sample 4-year plan for degree completion with this major.
 Actual course selection and sequence may vary and should be discussed individually with your college or department academic advisor.
 Advisors also can help you plan other experiences to enrich your undergraduate education such as internships, education abroad, undergraduate research, learning communities, and service learning and community-based learning.

-Animal Science - Animal Biology & Biotechnology
+Animal Science - Companion Animal Sciences

 - Performance Measure: 2.00 GPA required for graduation.